ldtteam/MinecoloniesWiki/source/items/constructiontape.md

 ## The Use

 Construction tape shows you the borders of buildings to be upgraded, built, repaired, or repositioned.
 It is placed one block outside of the building's footprint.
 This means the block the construction tape is on is one block outside the build zone.
 Construction tape can also be used as decoration, however, remember that construction tape is not solid and can be walked through.
-It is also directional, meaning the direction it is in when placed is different depending on the direction of the player who placed it.
+It is also directional, meaning it changes orientation depending on how you place it.

 ### For more information on the build system, please see the [Builder](../../source/workers/builder) page.